JMFrancony/SwellScraper/README.md

 # Monitoring a collection

 The code is organized around the scrapy module (https://scrapy.org/) and its event management based on Twisted.
-Collector.py contain the main program to be launch (under a screen session in Ubuntu).
+Collector.py contains the main program to be launch (under a screen session in Ubuntu).
 It activates a spider that have to be defined as a sub class of scrapy.Spider in the Spiders.py module (see ThesesSpider() as an example)

 The Agenda module deals with the activation (on/off) script of the scrapy/spider.
-The agenda is setup in the config file.
+The agenda is setup in the config file (.cfg).
 Daily (HMS scripting) or Weekly (DHMS scripting) subclasses of agenda can be used.
 The module URLRoller defines a roulette of URLs which must be analyzed once or cyclically.
 A cycle can be suspended or interrupted by the time constraints of the agenda.

 Collected pages are ziped and put into the pipeline for storage (CSV file or Mongodb Database).